bmc/peoplegen/README.md

 * `--id`: Generate unique per-row ID values.

 * `--ssn`: Generate Social Security Number values.
 Note that the generated SSNs are deliberately invalid, as described at
   <https://stackoverflow.com/a/2313726/53495>.

 * `--salaries`: Generate salary data.
 Salaries are generated as a normal distribution of integers, around a mean of 72,641 (the U.S. mean salary in 2014), with a sigma (i.e., a spread, or standard deviation) of 20,000.
-To change these values, use --salary-mean and --salary-sigma.
+To change these values, use `--salary-mean` and `--salary-sigma`.

 * `--salary-mean <value>`: You can use this option to change the mean salary for the salary distribution. **Note**: Changing this value can result